insilico/matsnprank/README.md

 matsnprank is developed and tested on 64-bit Linux (Ubuntu), but should work on any platform supported by Matlab (Matlab R2010a tested).

 A GPU can be used for accelerated matrix computations.
-[Jacket] (http://www.accelereyes.com), a commercial Matlab GPU engire, is required.
+[Jacket](http://www.accelereyes.com), a commercial Matlab GPU engine, is required.
 See the Jacket site for more details on supported hardware and software environments.

 To run snprank, open the Matlab environment and run: